splunk/splunk-sdk-python/splunklib/ai/README.md

 to observe, log, or override the retry behavior.
 A custom `model_middleware` can also raise the `StructuredOutputGenerationException` manually to reject structured output and force a re-generation.

-The maximal number of re-tries is limited per agent loop invocation see [Default limit middlewares](#default-limit-middlewares).
+The maximal number of re-tries is limited per agent loop invocation see [Default limits](#default-limits).

 ### Subagents with structured output/input